genesiscommunitysuccess/docs/versioned_docs/version-2022.3/05_operations/01_server-setup/03_config-management.md

 ### Nginx Configuration

 nginx is used as a reverse proxy as the Genesis application's entry point.
 A comparatively simple config file achieves this.
-This file must specify the port to listen on, hostname to respond to, and if TLS is configured, the details of certificates to use.
+This file must specify the port to listen on, hostname to, respond to, and if TLS is configured, the details of certificates to use.

 These are not matters specific to Genesis applications.
 The Genesis-specific part is relatively constant (unless the Router application is running on non-standard ports).

 ### Using a Docker image (recommended)

-To configure nginx using a Docker image, make sure you have the your artifactory credentials to hand.
-Then, in your CentOS terminal, enter the following commands:
+Your artifactory credentials are required in order to configure nginx using a Docker image.
+Please have them to hand.
+Next, in your CentOS terminal, enter the following commands:

 1. Enter your artifactory credentials.